 To help you with this process, we’ve put together a number of issues and boards in your personal project.
 Those can give you a general guidance on the way forward, but you are free to set up your own personal goals in that project.
 This is less about tracking you and more about being able to help you with needed resources and to show you shortcuts that worked for the rest of the team.
 Those issues can be as small as figuring out how to set up alerts in Splunk or as big as learning a new language.
 We do not have any strict rules about moving up the career ladder, but acquiring skills in at least one of the skill tracks is essential to your growth within Inca.

 Engineers: code is only the beginning If you were hired as a software engineer, you’re now surrounded by a multidisciplinary group of experts in all kinds of fields — creative, legal, financial, even aviation.
 Take advantage of this fact whenever possible: the more you can learn about other disciplines, the more valuable you become.

 Non-Engineers: program or be programmed Our core competency is building software.
 Obviously, different disciplines are part of making our products, but we’re still an engineering-centric company.
 If your expertise is not in writing code, then every bit of energy you put into understanding the technical aspects of making software is to your (and Inca’s) benefit.
 You don’t need to become an engineer, and there’s nothing that says an engineer is more valuable than you, but broadening your awareness in a technical direction is never a bad thing.
-To get started, try completing GitLab Repository Basics issue in your HR project.
+To get started, try completing GitHub Repository Basics issue in your personal project.

 Responsibilities and Functional Teams